 1. Cloud-hosting or on-premises hosting

 With the growth in cloud services, companies are moving their IT infrastructure to cloud platforms to take advantage of the wide range of services.
-Hosting your intranet on the cloud saves you time and resources that you could have spent on on-premises maintenance and support.
+Hosting your intranet platform on the cloud saves you time and resources which you could have spent undertaking on premise maintenance and support.

 Cloud vs on-premise hosting – consider which option is best for your organisation